Joint degeneration and pinched nerves

 Non-surgical treatment for disc herniations

-At Accident Pain Clinics of South Florida a thorough examination which include orthopedic and neurologic testing.
-It may also include X-ray or MRI studies, if necessary, to help determine your exact diagnosis.
-Manipulation (adjustment) of the spinal and extremity joints is very effective in restoring normal function to the joints, as well as to the surrounding muscles and nerves.
+At Chiropractic & Rehabilitation of Miami Lakes we perform a complete examination with orthopedic and neurologic testing .
+Diagnostic testing such as X-ray or MRI studies, if necessary, will be prescribed to help determine your exact diagnosis.
+Manipulation (adjustments) of the spine and extremity joints are very effective in restoring normal joint function, as well as to the surrounding muscles and nerves.
 This usually leads to a decrease in pain and faster recovery.

-Your treatment may also include a combination of the following:
+Your treatment may include a combination of the following:

-Our goal at Accident Pain Clinics of South Florida is to provide our patients with an exceptional experience when they walk through our doors.
-Quality services are the least we can provide to help patients through the stressful times after a car accident.
-We also provide transportation to each of our offices for any auto accident complications.
-Call our office for a medical evaluation of your disc injuries today at 855-954-2273.
+Our goal at Chiropractic and Rehabilitation of Miami Lakes is to provide our patients with an exceptional experience when you treat at our clinic.
+We strive to provide premier services and medical care.
+We also provide transportation to our office for all auto accident rehabilitation.
+Call our office for a medical evaluation of your pinched nerves today at 305-570-1965 or use our online appointment booking form.